Belief Acquisition as Stochastic Filtering: Factored Conditional Filters for Epidemic Processes

+We now evaluate factored conditional filtering in the setting of epidemics spreading on contact networks, in particular, we estimate the parameters in the SEIRS transition schema (that is, $\beta, \sigma, \gamma$, and $\rho$) and jointly track the states as the epidemics evolve over time.

-For this application, the state space for the simulation is $C^L$, where $C = \{\sS, \sE, \sI, \sR\}$ and the observation space is $O = \{\Pos, \Neg, \Unk\}$.
-The simulation uses the transition model given by Eq.~\eqref{eq:seirs} (together with Eq.~\eqref{eq:trans_model}, of course), and the observation model at each node is given by Eq.~\eqref{eq:seirs:obs}.
-Patient zero, having compartment $\sE$, that is, it is exposed, is chosen uniformly at random to start the simulation.
+For this application, the state space for the simulation is $C^L$, where $C = \{\sS, \sE, \sI, \sR\}$, the observation space at the node level is $O = \{\Pos, \Neg, \Unk\}$, the transition schema is given by Eq.~\eqref{eq:seirs}, and the observation schema at each node is given by Eq.~\eqref{eq:seirs:obs}.
+Patient zero, having compartment $\sE$, that is, exposed, is chosen uniformly at random to start the simulation.
 All other nodes initially have compartment $\sS$, that is, they are susceptible.

+Epidemics evolve following the transitions given by Eq.~\eqref{eq:seirs} for 600 time steps (or, for a dynamic contact network, the number of underlying graphs available) and generate observations according to Eq.~\eqref{eq:seirs:obs} at each time step.
+In particular, we consider a testing method (for the observation schema) which allows large-scale testing (about $20\%$ of the susceptible population, that is, $\alpha_\sS = 0.2$) but may not be particularly accurate.
+The setup also assumes that most (about $90\%$, that is, $\alpha_\sI = 0.9$) infectious individuals will be tested (\eg due to symptoms) with good contact tracing that identifies the majority (about $70\%$, that is, $\alpha_\sE = 0.7$) of latent infected cases, and that the testing results can be received within $24$ hours.
+We also assume a small proportion (about $5\%$, that is, $\alpha_\sR = 0.05$) of the recovered population will be tested due to the risk of reinfection.
+In summary, the following values are used throughout the paper for Eq.~\eqref{eq:seirs:obs}:

+Two set of parameters corresponding to different infectious diseases are considered.
+Firstly, we consider an infection with transmission probability $\beta = 0.2$ (that is, transmission rate per day), the average pre-infectious period $\sigma^{-1} = 3$ days, the average infectious period $\gamma^{-1} = 14$ days, and the average period for immunity loss $\rho^{-1} = 180$ days, that is, an infectious disease similar to COVID-19~\cite{Cohen:2020, Della:2020, Gatto:2020, Lumley:2021}.
+Also we use a testing method with $\lambda_{FP} = \lambda_{FN} = 0.1$ (that is, false positive rate = false negative rate = $10\%$), which is similar to some rapid point-of-care testing for COVID-19~\cite{Dinnes:2021}.
+In summary,

+Note that the average period of immunity loss is significantly longer than the average pre-infectious and infectious periods, that is, $\rho$ is significantly smaller than $\sigma$ and $\gamma$.

+Secondly, we consider an infection with transmission probability $\beta = 0.27$, the average pre-infectious period $\sigma^{-1} = 2$ days, the average infectious period $\gamma^{-1} = 7$ days, and the average period for immunity loss $\rho^{-1} = 90$ days, which imitate an infectious disease like one caused by an influenza A virus before effective vaccines are widely administered~\cite{Camacho:2011, cdc:flu, Slifka:1996, Yang:2009}.
+Also we use a testing method with $10\%$ false positive rate ($\lambda_{FP} = 0.1$) and $30\%$ false negative rate ($\lambda_{FN} = 0.3)$, which is comparable to many rapid influenza diagnostic tests that can be used in a physician's office~\cite{cdc:flu_testing}, and therefore widely random testing would be practical.
+Thus